 About the Buffer Overflow

-• Stack-based buffer overflow attacks – Such attacks can happen when a cybercriminal tries to overwrite to the extent of limited space in a memory buffer.
-Then it can corrupt adjacent memory locations & can allow arbitrary code execution.
+- Stack-based buffer overflow attacks – Such attacks can happen when a cybercriminal tries to overwrite to the extent of limited space in a memory buffer.
+Then it can corrupt adjacent memory locations and allow arbitrary code execution.

 That’s because an adversary can overwrite memory locations consisting of confidential data/ code.
 It can cause various damages to the system, such as